adam-ariel/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > pwd, mkdir, rmdir, touch, rm, mv, ls -a, cp, cd, man

 ---